Sympathy gift etiquette can be tricky. What should you do for a friend or family member when someone dies?

 Here is a flower company that we have used to send flowers internationally.
 We were very pleased with the service and the beautiful bouquets which arrived.

 Preparing food and eating are difficult when you are newly bereaved, so perhaps a gift basket of tempting fruit or treats might be a useful alternative to sending flowers.
 These are always well received and are a bit different.
 Most people will receive a lot of flowers after a death in the family, but they are less likely to have lots of hampers or food baskets.
-There is a great selection to choose from here.
+We have put together a page of baskets for all tastes here.

 Sometimes a sympathy gift can have more impact if it is given a few weeks after the funeral, once the attention has died down.
 Even months later support is often still needed and appreciated.